 As Alfie’s conscientious doctor, the marvelous Eleanor Bron limits her performance to a few tolerant expressions.
 Lewis appears to avoid prolonged camera exposure to Shirley Anne Field, who has high billing but relatively little screen time.
 Production still photos suggest that a more explicit hospital-bed encounter with Field’s nurse was excised.

 A key traumatic scene succeeds thanks to Denholm Elliott’s wary, defensive back-alley doctor, a man who must put criminal caution ahead of patient comfort.
 The doctor’s indifference and Alfie’s eagerness to escape discomfort make poor Lily seem the loneliest woman in the world.
 Michael Caine’s most intense, tightest close-up is a high point of 1960s film drama.
-Lily’s ordeal and Alfie’s remorse are harrowingly effective.
+His remorse and Lily’s ordeal are harrowingly effective.
 The political implications of that scene are dynamite, and remain so, fifty-five years after the film was first released.

 Viavision [Imprint]’s Blu-ray of Alfie is a fine Paramount encoding of this ’60s classic, a prime winner from the days when us Yank teens believed that everything out of England was Class Goods, cultural gold.
 Camera ace Otto Heller also filmed Caine’s The Ipcress File and is responsible for the memorable visuals of films as varied as They Made Me a Fugitive, His Majesty O’Keefe, The Ladykillers, Peeping Tom and The Curse of the Mummy’s Tomb.
 Alfie was filmed in half-frame Techniscope, with spherical lenses that permit more natural lighting on nighttime streets than would a full 35mm anamorphic format.
 The HD scan shows very little grain and colors are quite handsome.

-The jazz score by Sonny Rollins is a standout, and is one reason Alfie hasn’t dated — the lead saxophone gives Alfie a ‘tom cat’ accompaniment.
+The standout jazz score by Sonny Rollins is one reason Alfie hasn’t dated — the lead saxophone gives Alfie a ‘tom cat’ accompaniment.
 Instead of rock music we’re treated to a rough band in a working-class bar — where a fight breaks out.
-Thelma Connell’s smart editing uses abbreviated cuts for time transitions, but doesn’t go all out with New-Wavish effects, or the graphic playfulness-for-its-own-sake of Richard Lester’s A Hard Day’s Night and the somewhat similarly-themed The Knack… and How to Get It.
+Thelma Connell’s smart editing uses abbreviated cuts for time transitions but doesn’t go all out with New-Wavish effects.
+Neither are we given the graphic playfulness-for-its-own-sake of Richard Lester’s A Hard Day’s Night and the somewhat similarly-themed The Knack… and How to Get It.

-To send the audience out on a high note, the film ends with the Burt Bacharach/Hal David title song, It accompanies the film’s credits, a breezy and bright montage of blurred photos of some of the key creative contributors.
+The film sends the audience out on a high note with its splendid Burt Bacharach/Hal David title song.
+The film’s credits are a breezy montage of blurred photos of some of the key creative contributors.
 The design certainly has legs — it will remind viewers of forty years or so of cast introduction titles for TV’s Saturday Night Live.

 We’re also given a video appreciation by journalist and historian Matthew Sweet, who discusses the background of the play and various actors who played him on the stage, such as John Neville and Terence Stamp.
 Sweet also examines the nature of Alfie’s speeches directly to the audience.
 Mr. Sweet’s comments are excellent, especially when he asserts that author Bill Naughton did not conceive of Alfie as a contemporary characterization (although the Alfie type is surely timeless).
 When Michael Caine met the author he was surprised to learn how old he was.